Alison Lurie: Themes

 Lurie's novels often featured professors in starring roles, and were frequently set at academic institutions.
 With their light touch and focus on portraying the emotions of well-educated adulterers, her works bear more resemblance to some 20th-century British authors (such as Kingsley Amis and David Lodge) rather than to the major American authors of her generation.
 A 2003 profile of Lurie, styled as a review of her Boys and Girls Forever, a work of criticism, observed that Lurie's works are often "witty and astute comedies of manners".
 Lurie noted that her writing was grounded in a "desire to laugh at things".
+The author also incorporated some of her own experiences into her fiction.
+In The Nowhere City, there is a character based on actress Sheree North.
+"I did have a job answering her fan mail," Lurie recalled.
+Lurie also used some of Sheree's friends as characters but "tried to change them all a little, so as not to annoy anybody."

 Literary critic John W. Aldridge gave a mixed assessment of Lurie's oeuvre in The American Novel and the Way We Live Now (1983).
 He notes that Lurie's work "has a satirical edge that, when it is not employed in hacking away at the obvious, is often eviscerating", but also remarks that "there is … something hobbled and hamstrung about her engagement in experience".

 Although better known as a novelist, she wrote many non-fiction books and articles, particularly on children's literature and the semiotics of dress.